Chart Color Schemes

 Infrastructure

-Newington has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Newington has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are expected to impact this area.
-Notable projects include Ballarat Base Hospital Redevelopment, Ballarat Line Upgrade, VNI West - Victorian Section, and St John of God Ballarat Hospital Expansion.
-The following list provides details on those projects likely to be most relevant.
+The performance of a specific area can significantly be influenced by changes made to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified three key projects that are expected to have an impact on this particular area.
+These include Ballarat Base Hospital Redevelopment, Ballarat Line Upgrade, VNI West - Victorian Section, and St John of God Ballarat Hospital Expansion.
+The following list provides details regarding those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.